 First of all, he was misbehaving the instant he evolved.
 This is the first we see of Charmeleon straight out disobeying Ash, but blowing fire in his face isn’t something a well-behaved and trained Pokemon would do.

 Third, the old lady later says that Ash simply doesn’t have the experience to handle Charmeleon, but that’s another thing I’m calling out.
-If we’re still bringing experience and levels into the equation, Ash has more than enough experience as a trainer to handle a Pokemon who is either level 16 or nudging level 36.
+If we’re still bringing experience and levels into the equation, Ash has more than enough experience as a Trainer to handle a Pokemon who is either level 16 or nudging level 36.
 Game-wise, even getting the Cascade badge (Up to level 30) should be enough to handle Charmeleon, and, if not, the Rainbow Badge (up to level 50) would definitely allow it.
-Just to make this scenario more realistic, let’s assume it’s the experience level of the trainer to get the badge and not the badge itself that allows for this.
+Just to make this scenario more realistic, let’s assume it’s the experience level of the Trainer to get the badge and not the badge itself that allows for this.

 Charmeleon is acting as if evolving gave him amnesia.
 He either doesn’t remember or doesn’t care about his past with Ash anymore and that pisses me off to no end.
 Evolution should not be an excuse to change Charmander’s personality this much.

-If winning over the misbehaving Charizard was end-game, they should’ve had Charmander be a difficult brat from the start, which would’ve been believable given his past with Damien.
+If winning over the misbehaving Charizard was end-game, they should’ve had Charmander be a difficult brat from the start, which would’ve been believable given his past with Damian.
 Maybe have him have a bad attitude, but still obey Ash, then when he evolved he started disobeying?
 They could have had a perfect foundation for this plot, but it’s like they were making it up as they went.
 This whole extended plotline just seems like it was built on poor writing and planning.
 The fact that we’ll have to deal with this misbehaving crap until late Orange League is ridiculous.

 – Paras is still in the match after getting a full-blast Flamethrower to the face.
 He was faking before.